ys-xue/Code-for-Online-Updating-Proportional-Hazards-Test/README.md

 5. `example.R` provides an example how online updating can be performed with simulated data whose structure resembles that of SEER data.

+6. `simulated_survdata.csv` contains a total of 1,000,000 simulated observations
+with three covariates, `Age`, `Sex` and `Black`.
+The average censoring rate is 50.2%.